nyagah/fastly-edge-dict-redirects/README.md

   }
 ```

+  #Usage

-  Usage to add new redirects:
+  To add new redirects run the command below:

 ```
   $ ./add-csv-to-edge-dict <SECRET-API-TOKEN> <SERVICE-ID> <EDGE-DICT-NAME> <CVS-FILE-NAME>